micked99/ICT-Wspr-complete-setup/README.md

-If you find this information of use or intereset condider a [Donation](https://www.paypal.com/donate/?business=FRB6FHBJRKUK8&no_recurring=0&currency_code=SEK)
+#If you find this comppilatopn of information of use or intereset consider a [Donation](https://www.paypal.com/donate/?business=FRB6FHBJRKUK8&no_recurring=0&currency_code=SEK) <br>
-Also I strongly
+# Do consider a donatin to this projects software developer, https://yo3ict.uus.ro/index.html press the "Show Sponsor button"  <br>